mwhicks1/mhicks-www/content/about/main/index.md

 ## [Research](/research/)

+**I'm looking for new PhD students to join my lab in 2026!**

 My research focuses on improving software availability, reliability, and security through programming languages and software engineering techniques.

-And: I'm looking to hire new PhD students in 2026!

 ### Ongoing projects

 I am currently exploring two main directions.
 First, I am working on ways to efficiently build high-quality and secure software, with a particular focus on **fuzz testing and property-based testing**.
 These techniques are effective at spotting bugs, improving software quality, while also being usable and scalable.
-I am currently exploring how GenAI-driven coding can improve, and be improved by, these techniques.
+I am currently exploring how **GenAI-driven coding** can improve, and be improved by, these techniques.
 In my first couple of years at Amazon, I worked on property-based testing for the [Cedar](https://cedarpolicy.com) authorization language (more below), and when I was at UMD, I developed methodologies for [evaluating fuzz testers](http://www.pl-enthusiast.net/2018/08/23/evaluating-empirical-evaluations-for-fuzz-testing/), [benchmarking them](http://mhicks.me/papers/zhang22fixreverter.html), and [combining them with property-based testing](/papers/lampropoulos19fuzzchick.html).

 The second broad area I am exploring is [**Cyber Public Health**](https://cybergreen.net/cyber-public-health/), which is an effort to take lessons from public health practices and institutions and apply them to improving the practice of cybersecurity.
 As we have been reading about in my [class](/courses/CIS-7000-Fall2025/), it can be difficult to connect cybersecurity innovations to their impact because we lack good data about relevant outcomes.
 I am starting to talk with Penn colleagues in business, law, policy, and health about how we can change this state of affairs.
-A key concern in all this is the human user, so I am also engaging with experts in the [Usable Security and Privacy](https://www.usenix.org/conferences/byname/884) community.
+A key concern in all this is the human user, so I am also engaging with experts in the [**Usable Security and Privacy**](https://www.usenix.org/conferences/byname/884) community.

 ### Other recent work